kakobrekla/websocket-php/docs/Server.md

 ## Basic operation

-Below will set up a rudimentary WebSocket server that listens to incoming text messages.
+Below will set up a WebSocket server that listens to incoming text messages.
 The added middlewares provide standard operability according to WebSocket protocol.

 ```php